Ayurvedic Nutrition

 Category: Immune / Rasayana

-Guduchi is known as "Amrita" (nectar of immortality) in Ayurveda, reflecting its highly valued status.
-It is one of the few herbs considered truly tridoshic -- balancing for all constitutions.
+Guduchi is known as "Amrita" (nectar of immortality) in Ayurveda.
+That tells you how it's valued.
+One of the few herbs considered truly tridoshic, balancing for all constitutions.

 Body type guide: Suitable for all body types.
-Its bitter and astringent tastes are particularly beneficial for Pitta and Kapha, while its sweet post-digestive effect supports Vata.
+Its bitter and astringent tastes are particularly good for Pitta and Kapha.
+Its sweet post-digestive effect supports Vata.

-Traditional uses: May support healthy immune function, liver health, and joint comfort.
+Traditional uses: May support healthy immune function, liver health, joint comfort.

 8. Ginger / Shunthi (Zingiber officinale)